ZanaDev/OBJ_to_KrunkerLevel/README.md

 # OBJ file to Krunker Level Data converter
 This is a simple script for generating valid Krunker cubes from the OBJ file format.
-This tool is meant to be used in conjunction with an exported OBJ file from the BSP-editor [Trenchbroom 2](https://github.com/kduske/TrenchBroom)
+This tool is meant to be used in conjunction with an exported OBJ file from the BSP-editor [TrenchBroom 2](https://github.com/kduske/TrenchBroom)

 ## Preview
 Timelapse video of a simple level: *YOUTUBELINKHERE*